 cyanobacteria and cyanobacteria toxins as part of the IGERT program in Polar Environmental Change for her Ph.D.
 Jess is working to publish these studies while also working as an adjunct professor at Colby-Sawyer College in New London, NH, and looking for research-based postdoctoral positions (hint, hint!).
 Keep tabs on Jess on Twitter @JVTHaney

-- Andy Vacca, Ph.D. expected 2020, has studied the effects of anthropogenic contamination, including mercury, and cyanotoxins on organismal neurodevelopment, physiology, and behavior.
-He’s also interested in how harmful “algal” blooms are presented in conventional and social media.
+- Andy Vacca, Ph.D.
+2020, did a true EEES dissertation: he studied the effects of mercury on organismal physiology and behavior *and* evaluated how harmful “algal” blooms are presented in newspaper articles through the lens of theories from sociology and communications.
 Track Andy on Twitter @andyvacca

 - Keith Fritschie, Ph.D. expected 2020, is studying nest site selection and its potential demographic implications under varying environmental conditions, using native brook trout as a focal study system.

 Ph.D. expected 2024, is asking questions about the community ecology of disease, focusing on ticks and Lyme disease, and how science is communicated in social media.
 She’s still defining her project, but there is a lot of drag-sampling underway this summer!

 - Andrew Li ’20 recently completed his undergraduate Honors thesis studying otoliths in young-of-year brook trout, in collaboration with Keith and Kathy.

 - Alex Conway ’20 was a Presidential Scholar with former postdoctoral researcher Jennie Brentrup, studying the effects of road salt on freshwater plankton communities.
 She also counts Gloeotrichia and helped out enormously with Andy’s quantitative social science work on harmful phytoplankton blooms in the media.